Thomas Wakefield (mayor of Nottingham): In business

 Wakefield was given a share in his father's firm in 1816, at that time trading as Hancock Wakefield & Harker.
 With his brother Francis the younger, ran the family textile company, from 1825 when the other partner John Hancock was bought out, a cotton mill in Mansfield.
 They were in business together at Church Gate, Nottingham.
 The company was fined under child labour legislation in 1837, for employment of children under 13 in Mansfield in 1837.
 The Field and Town Mills in Mansfield used by the company were to let in 1840.
 In 1843, the partnership Francis & Thomas Wakefield was dissolved; and Thomas by 1844 had a share in the textile business Kelly & Co. in Leicester.
 Francis died in 1848.

 The partnership had been involved also in hosiery, and brass and iron foundries.
 Thomas Wakefield went into the colliery business with Thomas North in 1835.
 From coal mines in Babbington, he provided capital for investment in further mines in the Nottinghamshire and Derbyshire Coalfield, located in north Nottinghamshire, and a network of railway lines connecting them.
-Two other partners had joined by 1845.
+Two other partners, including a member of the Morley family, proprietors of hosiery manufacturer I. & R. Morley, had joined by 1845.

 Further investment in a deeper mine, Cinderhill Colliery in the same area as Babbington, then proved a risky strategy.
 A hiatus in production from 1845 to 1847 coincided with financial difficulties for Wakefield, bankrupting him.
 North continued as proprietor, backed by Wright's Bank.